-We highly suggest using CoinSpot to buy and sell Cryptocurrency.
-We've done a comparison of the top 10 exchanges in the world for Australians to use and CoinSpot clearly deserves the top spot, you can see that full breakdown here.
+We highly suggest using Swyftx to buy and sell Cryptocurrency.
+We've done a comparison of the top 10 exchanges in the world for Australians to use and Swyftx clearly deserves the top spot.

-CoinSpot is by far our most recommend exchange for Australians.
+Swyftx is by far our most recommended exchange for Australians.
 They have an easy to use platform and an online wallet that makes trading simple for new users.
 They have a strong sense of community and are constantly posting updates and adding new coins to their portfolio.
-This is the most trusted exchange in Australia and arguably the best exchange globally.
+On top of this they have low fees and are upfront about any transaction fees they do charge whereas some exchanges charge much more in spreads.
+This is the most trusted exchange in Australia and arguably one of the best exchanges globally.

 What is Ethereum?

 A blockchain in simplified terms is a group of users or “nodes” on the network that work together to maintain the applications and data stored on the public blockchain.
-The nodes on the network earn “Ether” a tradable cryptocurrency that can be used to pay for fees on the network or sold outright in exchange for other currencies.
+The nodes on the network earn “Ether” a tradable digital currency that can be used to pay for fees on the network or sold outright in exchange for other currencies.

 Smart contracts are one of the most promising aspects of the rapidly advancing blockchain technology.
 Smart contracts have the opportunity to disrupt some of the largest industries in the world including banking, real estate, and even how governments operate.

 Smart contracts are essentially a piece of code that is executed automatically based on a predetermined trigger, or triggers.
 Upon being triggered the smart contract automatically performs the action.